 3. Abstraction

-Consider the agents in Couzin’s model, which was the motivation for the model above.
-In both Couzin’s model and the model above, agents are repelled by near agents, are attracted to far agents, and align with intermediate agents.
-Such agents display a suite of collective behaviors, illustrated below, which we call abstract states (from left to right: parallel group (e.g., flock), torus (e.g., mill) and swarm).
+Returning back to Couzin’s model that underlies our simplified model, individual agents are repelled by near agents, are attracted to far agents, and align with intermediate agents.
+Although the individual states of agents is useful, such complexity does not scale to large numbers of robots; however, when the agents are viewed at a macro level, they display a suite of collective behaviors, illustrated below, which we call abstract states (from left to right: parallel group (e.g., flock), torus (e.g., mill) and swarm).